swing-research/PatternRecognition-jupyterbook/_sources/denoise-deblur.md

 The above derivation shows that the circular convolution is equivalent to the convolution of the periodic extension of the signal $h[n]$ with the signal $x[n]$.
 Thus the circular convolution is a special case of convolution.
 As the signals are periodic, to compute circular convolution we only need to look at elements of the signal and the impulse reponse within  a single Period.
 Thus circular convolution can be seen as a convolution where indeces are from a finite field $\ZZ_N$.

 In practice, we only work with finite length signals.
 Thus when we compute the circular convolution we assume that the signal is periodic with period equal to the length of the signal.
 Thus for a finite length signal $x[n]$ circularly convolving with a an impulse response, with small support can introduce edge effects.
 That is, value at the beginning of the signal is affected by the values at the end of the signal and vice versa.

-Circula comvolution can be computed efficiently using the Fast Fourier Transform (FFT), the reason being that FFTs implicitly assume periodicity of the signal.
+Circular comvolution can be computed efficiently using the Fast Fourier Transform (FFT), the reason being that FFTs implicitly assume periodicity of the signal.
 Thus the FFT of the signal is computed and then the FFT of the impulse response is multiplied with the FFT of the signal.
 The inverse FFT of the product gives the circular convolution of the signal with the impulse response.
 Computational complexity of a Circular convolution using FFT is  $O(N \log N)$, where $N$ is the length of the signal.
 This is much faster than the naive implementation of the circular convolution which takes $O(N^2)$ operations.